babasssss/SORFOR/README.md

-# Vue Wordle
+# Vue Vue-WORDLE

-A Vue implementation of the [Wordle game](https://www.powerlanguage.co.uk/wordle/).
+A Vue implementation of the [Vue-WORDLE game](https://www.powerlanguage.co.uk/Vue-WORDLE/).
 This is just for fun and doesn't aim to 100% replicate the original.

-This repository is open sourced for learning purposes only - the original creator(s) of Wordle own all applicable rights to the game itself.
+This repository is open sourced for learning purposes only - the original creator(s) of Vue-WORDLE own all applicable rights to the game itself.

 ## Install project